whoisbma/Game-Aesthetics-SP16/class-01-intro/README.md

 #### What AREN'T we going to do in this class?

-* Pure game design
+* Pure game design or visual polish - we're not going to worry about making things really good, we're going to focus on the making.
 * Unity or Unreal
-* Focus on visual content or polish
 * Build entire frameworks or focus on a single framework

 ## What are we going to make?